JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Experimentation/README.md

 * Shall have an independent power source.
   * Development has reached the point of having several options of power sources/supplies.
 Options are battery, mains, solar, battery and solar, or battery and mains.

+## Subsystem Goals and Fulfillments

+### Communication
+The Communication subsystem has seen much success in fulfilling its constraints.
+Experimentation really targets the limitations on the device's ability to communicate as many of the constraints listed in the signoff are binary answers.

+What has been done:
+* The device is able to connect to local Wi-Fi and access the Internet.
+* The ESP8266 for Wi-Fi is within budget at $7.99.
+* The ESP8266 is able to receive instructions from the Microntroller through the UART.
+* ESP8266 is an extremely popular product and is still in production.

+What has not been done:
+* All 4G contraints have not been met.
+This is done intentionally as it was expected to exceed our workload with the time we were given to develop.
+The 4G capabilites are possible with the specified components but are not implemented.
+* Error handling has not been implemented.
+The idea was for the software to have a way to attempt to fix itself or run diagnostic tests on a network connection to determine what to do.
+The code is running on interrupt driven programming, but the additional routines have not been developed.

+### Interface
+The Interace subsystem is able to fulfill each of its constraints.
+The only issue arising from Interface is its current reliance on being solderless.
+This has obvious downsides of bad connections being an issue.
+The experiments target the values present in the circuit given various inputs.
+The goal being to insure the scaling of the input to a desired output for safe usage for the Microcontroller.

+What has been done:
+* The circuit is able to scale the following sensor output voltage signal ranges to 0 V to 5 V: 0 V to 3 V, 0 V to 10 V, -10 V to +10 V, -5 V to +5 V.
+* The circuit is able to convert a sensor output current signal of 4 to 20 mA to a voltage signal of 1 to 5 V.
+* Comprised components are non-toxic and abide by RoHS.
+* The circuit does not draw more current than the Power system can provide.

+What has not been done:
+* Relocating the circuit to a soldered board.

+### Power
+Currently testing.

+### Microcontroller
+The Arduino Mega 2560 has proven to be an apt choice for the project.
+Many of the constraints have been fulfilled and are ready.
+There is still much room for improvement and quality of life fixes.
+Many of the constraints are binary, therefore, experimentation targets some of the limitations of the Mega regarding the current software design.
+The goal being to find limiting factors and refactor the software with the results in mind.
+The idea being that knowing how far the Mega can be pushed will help to understand what can be done in given amount of time.

+What has been done:
+* The Arduino Mega 2560 is within budget at $48.40.
+* The Mega is able to instruct the USB Host Shield and ESP8266.
+Although we intended for both to be done using UART, we ended up using some SPI for the connections made to the USB Host Shield.
+* The Mega and USB Host Shield are able to log all collected data in a USB FAT32 flash drive.
+There is actually a couple experiments targeting the limitations of the USB Host Shield.
+* The Mega has an apparent abundance of pins available for use.
+* We had projections for the code to take up quite a bit of room in memory.
+The current version of the code only uses around 13% of the Mega's memory, so there is plenty to spare as expected.
+Larger and more in-depth libraries are still able to be included for future improvements.
+* The Mega is widely popular and readily available in the open-market.
+* The entirety of the code is written using C++.

+What has not been done:
+* The code is interrupt driven, however, it does not have all the features that were hoped for.
+There is no error handling.
+There is not a feature for measuring the battery capacity.
+The idea was to check the battery capacity every so often to guage whether or not the Arduino should enter a sleep mode to protect its data.
+Although the sleep mode is being developed, it is not ready for publishing.

+### Sensor
+Currently testing.

+### Web & Wireless
+Currently developing.